Aetna considers cardiac catheter ablation procedures medically necessary for any of the following arrhythmias:

 Notes: For members who undergo an electrophysiology study on the same day as an ablation, an electrophysiologic study is considered medically necessary if no prior electrophysiology study has been performed within the previous 3 months.
 Two electrophysiologists are required to perform the ablation -- 1 to manipulate the catheters, and the other to guide the precise location for the ablation utilizing electrogram analysis and pacing.
 The procedure includes temporary pacemaker placement if indicated.
 When ablation of the His-bundle is indicated, a permanent pacemaker will always be placed because the ablation has caused a complete heart block.

-Notes: The use of the CARTO system (an intra-cardiac electrophysiological 3-D mapping system) for guiding radiofrequency ablation in the treatment of atrial fibrillation is considered medically necessary.
-However, the use of CARTO system in the diagnosis, treatment, or management of other cardiac arrhythmias is considered experimental and investigational because its effectiveness for these indications has not been established.
+Notes: The use of the CARTO system (an intra-cardiac electrophysiological 3-D mapping system) is considered medically necessary for guiding radiofrequency ablation in the treatment of arrhythmias.

 Catheter ablation is a therapeutic technique using a tripolar electrode catheter to eliminate conduction defects, which cause tachycardia.
 This technique involves a high level of current, which is channeled through a catheter to destroy the arrhythmic area of the heart.
 It treats supraventricular tachycardia by ablating or modulating the atrio-ventricular (AV) node or ablating accessory conduction pathways; it treats ventricular tachycardia by ablating the arrhythmogenic focus (as an alternative to open heart surgical techniques).
 Catheter ablation is an acceptable alternative to long-term drug therapy.
 The role of catheter ablation as primary therapy for several arrhythmias has been described in position papers or technology assessments by the American Medical Association, the American College of Cardiology, and the North American Society of Pacing and Electrophysiology.